redwoodjs/redwood/CONTRIBUTING.md

 ### Copy and Watch

-> Are you on Windows?
-If so, you most likely first have to [install rsync](https://tlundberg.com/blog/2020-06-15/installing-rsync-on-windows/).
-Also, unfortunately you can't use "copy and watch".
+> Unfortunately you can't use "copy and watch".
 You'll have to manually run `yarn rwt cp ../path/to/redwood` when you've made changes to the Redwood Framework (this is tracked in [issue #701](https://github.com/redwoodjs/redwood/issues/701)).

 First, build-and-watch files in the Redwood Framework for changes: